-The BEST Sites for Free Cricut Designs and Silhouette SVG Cut Files
+53 Best Sites for Free Cricut Designs and Silhouette SVGs (2023)

 I compiled a list of the Best Sites to Download FREE Cricut Designs and Silhouette SVG Cut Files that I know you’re going to love.
 If you’re a total newbie to the electronic cutting machine world, this is the post for you.
 Here you’ll get a HUGE list of sites that offer FREE Cricut designs.
 In addition you find out exactly what an SVG is and how to use them.
 Let’s get started.

-If you are the owner of a Silhouette Cameo or a Cricut Explore then no doubt you are also a collector of free svg cut files.
+If you are the owner of a Silhouette Cameo or a Cricut Explore then no doubt you are also a collector of free svg cut files and premium designs.

 Even though I create my own svgs and share them for FREE in my shop, I’ve been known to download a few new svgs myself.
 If I’m working on a quick craft project but I don’t have time to create new designs, the search for a free svg gets underway.